Governor Signs Budget Measure Providing $2M for Moms in Need

 • Providing social, emotional, and/or material support; or

-The measure makes it clear that grant money could not go to abortionists or their affiliates.
+The measure makes it clear that grant money will not go to abortionists or their affiliates.

 Since 2022 Family Council has worked with the Arkansas Legislature and the governor to secure funding every year for pregnancy resource centers.
 These state-funded grants have helped support dozens of charities that assist women and children in Arkansas.